romshark/Go-1-2-Proposal---Immutability/README.md

 But many developers still claim it to be a major design flaw because exclusive immutability for scalar types only leads to inconsistency in the language design.

-With immutable type support the problem described in the linked proposal can be solved consistently without affecting the constants specification:
+What most developers really need is not *constants of arbitrary types* but rather **immutable package-scope variables**, which can be implemented consistently with the help of immutable types:
 ```
 var each2 const []byte = const([]byte{'e', 'a', 'c', 'h'})
 ```
-Even though technically `each2` is not a *constant* but rather an *immutable package-scope variable* - it solves the mutability problem.
+Even though technically `each2` is not a *constant* but an *immutable package-scope variable* - it solves the mutability problem.

 ### 1.2.
 Benefits